Samkth123/KTH-md/Finans II.md

 - **Security**: Although the transaction is structured as a sale and repurchase, it is essentially a collateralized short-term loan, where the securities sold are used as collateral, which reduces the credit risk.

+The bond market - fixed income

+1. **Fixed Income**: Bonds are typically categorized as fixed-income securities because they provide periodic income payments at fixed interest rates.

+2. **T-bonds (Treasury Bonds)**: Long-term government securities issued by the U.S. Treasury.
+They have longer maturities, typically between 10 and 30 years, and offer periodic interest payments.
+Treasury bills are short term tho.

+3. **Municipal Bonds**: Issued by states, cities, or other local government entities.
+Interest income is often exempt from federal taxes and sometimes from state and local taxes.

+4. **MBS (Mortgage-Backed Securities) and ABS (Asset-Backed Securities)**: These are securities backed by mortgage loans (MBS) or other types of assets (ABS), like auto loans or credit card debt.
+They provide income streams from the underlying assets.

+5. **Corporate Bonds**: Issued by corporations to fund operations, growth, or acquisitions.
+They are riskier than government bonds and thus pay higher interest rates.

+6. **Credit Ratings**: Bonds are rated by credit rating agencies.
+Investment-grade bonds (rated AAA to BBB) are considered safer with lower yields, while bonds rated below BBB are known as high-yield or junk bonds, offering higher returns but with increased risk.

+7. **Over-the-Counter (OTC) Trading**: Most bonds, unlike stocks, are traded over-the-counter, which means transactions occur directly between parties without the centralization of an exchange.

+What is a bond?
+–When buying a bond, the investor pays a certain amount of money to the issuer (a firm, a government...).
+–In return, the issuerpromisestopayregularinterest(coupons) as wellas a lump sumat the end (face value)